-This glossary wil provide you with explanations (and sometimes also translations) of words and expressions, used within the datasets on the English and Welsh commons and the related webtexts.
+This glossary will provide you with explanations (and sometimes also translations) of words and expressions, used within the datasets on the English and Welsh commons and the related webtexts.
 Explanation/translation will only be given at the word or expression most commonly used.
-In case other words or expressions have the same meaning, a term in red italics will refer you to the explanation of the word/expression at the word/expression most commonly used.
+In case other words or expressions have the same meaning, a term in italics refers the explanation of the word/expression at the word/expression most commonly used.

 To speed up your search, you may want to use the alphabet beneath to search for the first character.

 The manor court officer who adjusted fines (amercements) levied by the jury according to each offender’s personal circumstances.
 They usually reduced the level of the fine.